-- The Procedure is about supporting the students to enhance their scholarly practise to meet their learning obligations - Teaching teams are responsible for reviewing submitted assessments to detect instances of poor academic scholarship or academic misconduct. - The Associate Dean (Higher Education Operations) is responsible for applying corrective measures to instances of poor academic scholarship and penalties to academic misconduct. - A student who wishes to appeal an imposed penalty can do so to the Academic Progress Committee and seek the opportunity to attend a meeting and present their case - The student retains the right to appeal any decision by accessing the Student Academic and Nonacademic Grievance Complaints Policy to appeal the outcome of academic misconduct findings. - The VET Teacher must determine in the first instance if the alleged action is poor academic scholarship or academic misconduct
+- The Procedure is about supporting the students to enhance their scholarly practise to meet their learning obligations. - VET Teachers are responsible for reviewing submitted assessments to detect instances of poor academic scholarship or academic misconduct. - The Manager Vocational Education and Training is responsible for applying corrective measures to instances of poor academic scholarship and penalties to academic misconduct. - A student who wishes to appeal an imposed penalty can do so to the Student Progress Committee and seek the opportunity to attend a meeting and present their case. - The student retains the right to appeal any decision by accessing the Student Academic and Nonacademic Grievance Complaints Policy to appeal the outcome of academic misconduct findings. - The VET Teacher must determine in the first instance if the alleged action is poor academic scholarship or academic misconduct.

-Levels of breaches in Academic Integrity
+Levels of Breaches in Academic Integrity

-All breaches in Academic Integrity are considered seriously as William Angliss Institute; however there are degrees or levels of severity that attract differing penalties or sanctions.
-Breaches in Academic conduct are classified into three levels, and attract a range of penalties depending on the degree of severity and intent on the student's part
+All breaches in Academic Integrity are considered serious at William Angliss Institute; however there are degrees or levels of severity that attract differing penalties or sanctions.
+Breaches in academic conduct are classified into three levels, and attract a range of penalties depending on the degree of severity and intent on the student's part.